 - A completed verification application form.
-This should be provided in hard copy form with an original signature. - A current CV - A current job description (please see Supporting Information if you are not employed or you are self-employed at the time of registration) - Certified copies of original certificates for qualifications and courses - A testimonial and a reference.
+This should be provided in hard copy form with an original signature. - A current CV - A current job description (please see Supporting Information if you are not employed or you are self-employed at the time of registration) - Certified copies of original certificates for qualifications and courses - A testimonial and a reference, which must be from two different people.

-The reference should be from someone who knows you professionally, who can confirm that there is no professional, or fitness to practise, reason that you should not be included on the Register.
+The reference should be from someone who knows you professionally, who can confirm that there is no professional, or fitness to practise, reason why you should not be included on the Register.
 The referee should be able to provide general comments about your ability as a public health practitioner.

 The testimonial should be from someone who has reviewed the evidence you have submitted for assessment and can confirm that it is your work.
 The writer of the testimonial should be able to comment on the quality of the evidence submitted and confirm that you are working, or capable of working, at public health practitioner level.
 This overall testimonial is separate to any testimonials you may have included as part of your evidence.
+It is acknowledged that applicants may have submitted evidence from a range of different roles.
+Whilst the author of the testimonial may not have directly observed all the work submitted for assessment, they should be able to confirm that they are confident that the work they have not observed directly is your own work in their professional opinion.
+If one person does not feel able to provide a testimonial for the entire portfolio, you may get a second testimonial to cover specific gaps.

-Both the reference and testimonial are required for the verification process and both will also be required when you submit your application for registration to UKPHR.
+Both the reference and testimonial are required for the verification process, and both will also be required when you submit your application for registration to UKPHR.
 The same reference and testimonial should be used for both purposes.
 Further information on testimonials and references is given in the Supporting Information document.